openhp/ServiceDisplay/README.md

 ## ServiceDisplay

-<b>The Service Display is a quickly assembled tool, that allows to connect [Calden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) to get maximum available information from sensors and show it graphically.</b>
+<b>The Service Display is a quickly assembled tool, that allows to connect [Valden Heat Pump Controller](https://github.com/openhp/HeatPumpController/) to get maximum available information from sensors and show it graphically.</b>

 ## Preamble
 One day i'v realised that netbook with a serial console is very good diagnostic tool, but i want more compact tool to get maximum available information from heat pump.
 So this "Quickly Assembled Service Display" appeared.
 It fits everywhere and with a good power bank it can works 2-3 days long, without any additional power source.
 The diagnostic display is build from scratch, no PCB and housing here (and no plans to create it), because i do not see this device as a permanent-mounted display for the end user.<br>